npg70/galbreath-old/people/galbraith-archibald-1781-crawford.md

 [^death]: His wife Mary is listed as living with relatives in the 1851 Census, impling she was a widower.

-[^george-birth]: OPR Kilcalmonell and Kilberry, Baptism of [George Galbraith](/sources/opr-kilcalmonell-kilberry-births.md#1820-05-14-george-galbreath)
+[^george-birth]: OPR Kilcalmonell and Kilberry, Baptism of [George Galbreath](/sources/opr-kilcalmonell-kilberry-births.md#1820-05-14-george-galbreath)

-[^duncan-birth]: OPR Kilcalmonell and Kilberry, Baptism of
+[^duncan-birth]: OPR Kilcalmonell and Kilberry, Baptism of [Duncan Galbreath](/sources/opr-kilcalmonell-kilberry-births.md#1822-09-30-duncan-galbreath)

 [^jean-birth]: OPR Kilcalmonell and Kilberry, Baptism of